ChibiOS/ChibiOS/readme.txt

 - NEW: Added a test suite generator tool written in FTL.
 - NEW: Added to the HAL USB driver a new function usbWakeupHost() for standby exit.
+- NEW: Added shared Eclipse debug configurations for OpenOCD under ./tools/eclipse/debug.
+Now it is no more required to re-create those each time a new workspace is created, just import the global ChibiOS project in it.
+The configurations will appear under the Eclipse Tools menu.
+It is required to create an OPENOCD environment variable pointing to the OpenOCD executable.
+It will be done in ChibiStudio 20 by default.
 - HAL: Fixed EXT low level driver bug on AVR port (bug #886).
 - HAL: Fixed USB GET_DESCRIPTOR not handled for Interface Recipients (bug #885).
 - RT:  MAILBOX_DECL size parameter is actually a count (bug #884).